thirdweb-dev/react/etc/react.api.md

 // Warning: (ae-internal-missing-underscore) The name "ChainRpc" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export type ChainRpc<TSupportedChain extends SupportedChain> = Record<TSupportedChain extends Chain ?
+export type ChainRpc<TSupportedChain extends SupportedChain> = Record<TSupportedChain extends Chain_2 ?
 TSupportedChain["id"] : TSupportedChain, string>;

 // @beta
 export type ClaimIneligibilityParameters = {